jesus-cruz/MCL-JetBot/instruccionesInstalacion.md

 5. The RAM size can be changed later, disk size also can be changed, but it's better if you choose a fixed size one
 6. Once the virtual machine has been created, boot it.
 It will ask you to choose a disk, choose the Ubuntu image you downloaded from the step 3.
 7. Proceed with the installation.
 At the end you should have a working Ubuntu VM.
+8. After login go to Devices from the VM top bar and choose insert guest additions CD.
+Proceed wit the installation.
+At the end a restart (of the VM) will be required.

 ### Jetbot environment installation
+Follow the next steps
 **Update Ubuntu to the last version**

   ``` sudo apt update ```